CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

   aci = ACIModule(module)

 10. The above instantiation (required for all modules) is followed by code that is used to get attributes from the playbook that correspond to all the properties of objects defined in the main() function above.
 This is also where validations and string concatenations are done.
-We have assigned fabric_node with a part of rn using string concatenation.
+We have assigned fabric_node with a part of RN using string concatenation.
 This is done to make certain operations easier, which are used later in the code.
 The child class 'ipNexthopP', which is in a 1-to-1 relationship with the class 'ipRouteP', is in a list.
 Child classes that are dependent on an attribute are only required when the attribute is defined, as seen below with track_policy.
 The child class 'ipRsRouteTrack' is appended to the list, which already has 'ipNexthopP'.

 .. code-block:: python